Instruction-level parallelism

 Instruction-level parallelism (ILP) is the parallel or simultaneous execution of a sequence of instructions in a computer program.
-More specifically ILP refers to the average number of instructions run per step of this parallel execution.
+More specifically, ILP refers to the average number of instructions run per step of this parallel execution.

 Discussion

 ILP must not be confused with concurrency.
-In ILP there is a single specific thread of execution of a process.
+In ILP, there is a single specific thread of execution of a process.
 On the other hand, concurrency involves the assignment of multiple threads to a CPU's core in a strict alternation, or in true parallelism if there are enough CPU cores, ideally one core for each runnable thread.

 There are two approaches to instruction-level parallelism: hardware and software.

-Hardware level works upon dynamic parallelism, whereas the software level works on static parallelism.
-Dynamic parallelism means the processor decides at run time which instructions to execute in parallel, whereas static parallelism means the compiler decides which instructions to execute in parallel.
-The Pentium processor works on the dynamic sequence of parallel execution, but the Itanium processor works on the static level parallelism.
+ILP was implemented either as Hardware-level dynamic parallelism or software-level ILP static parallelism.
+With hardware-level parallelism, the processor decides which instructions to execute in parallel, at the time the code is already running, whereas software-level parallelism means the compiler plans, ahead of time, which instructions to execute in parallel.
+Modern x86 processors use multiple techniques to achieve hardware-level parallelism, while the Itanium architecture made significant software-level parallelism possible, but also rellied on it for its code to be efficient.